UofABioinformaticsHub/Intro-NGS-Sept-2017/install/ubuntuInstall.md

 source ~/.bashrc
 ```

-Finally, to install cutadapt, we need to use the `pip` installer instead of `apt-get`
+Finally, to install cutadapt, we need to use the `pip` installer instead of `apt-get` which is based on python

 ```
 cd